scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent today, as expected from yesterday I ended up having 'normal' food all day.

+### Day 67

+Made a new batch of soylent this morning.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/